infotoo/zload/README.md

 </html>

 ```

+## Version Remark
+Since version 3.0, $zload is no longer jquery-based.
+You can use $zload to load jQuery instead.

 ## Hint
 If you want to build the minified file yourself, you may use our utility "[minify](https://github.com/infotoo/minify)" which will auto-handle "Line Macro" syntax.